Lonebear69/https-github.com-amec0e-BBIS/README.md

 ## Description:

-A script I wrote to help me automate the installation of tools I use for hunting on a fresh Ubuntu/Raspberry Pi install.
+A script I wrote to help me automate the installation of tools I use for hunting on a fresh Ubuntu install.

 ## Usage: